emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 | :---
 | 6

-### Complex queries
+#### Complex queries

 Besides simple SFW (`SELECT-FROM-WHERE`) queries, the SQL plugin supports complex queries such as subquery, join, union, and minus.
-These queries operate on more than one Enegry Logserver index.
+These queries operate on more than one ITRS Log Analytics index.
 To examine how these queries execute behind the scenes, use the `explain` operation.

-#### Joins
+##### Joins

-Enegry Logserver SQL supports inner joins, cross joins, and left outer joins.
+ITRS Log Analytics SQL supports inner joins, cross joins, and left outer joins.

-##### Constraints
+###### Constraints

 Joins have a number of constraints: